frconor-ebook/meditations/_posts/2025-02-10-fidelity-in-marriage.md

 they could write about it and promote it.

-Shortly after takeoff, somebody took the microphone and began talking about how 'we\'re going to have the weekend of our lives; we\'re going to have a great time.'
+Shortly after takeoff, somebody took the microphone and began talking about how "we\'re going to have the weekend of our lives; we\'re going to have a great time."
 The picture he was painting was not particularly savory.

 But then there was another man who tried to take care of his family